Introduction

 (.venv) recon3d> void_descriptor void_descriptor.yml

-(and reverse)
+binary_to_semantic (and reverse)

-converts segmented binary images, where metal is labeled as True (white) and air/pores as False (black), into semantic image stacks with distinct integer labels for each constituent (air, metal, and porosity), facilitating separate analyses for each class in the context of x-ray computed tomography data of additively manufactured tensile samples containing porosity.
+binary_to_semantic converts segmented binary images, where metal is labeled as True (white) and air/pores as False (black), into semantic image stacks with distinct integer labels for each constituent (air, metal, and porosity), facilitating separate analyses for each class in the context of x-ray computed tomography data of additively manufactured tensile samples containing porosity.

 Segmented data broadly encompasses any annotated image that can be used for subsequent image processing or analysis, and a binarized image can be considered to be the simplest case of an image segmentation.
-Often, grayscale x-ray computed tomography data (a key application of the recon3d
+Often, grayscale x-ray computed tomography data (a key application of the recon3d module), a binarized image for a metallic sample containing internal voids can easily distinguish the metal and air, with air encompassing both the region outside the metal sample and any internal porosity.

-workflow specifically designed for the NOMAD 2024 binarized CT data, where metal is labelled as "True" and the air/pores are labelled as "False".
+Following is an example of the binary_to_semantic and semantic_to_binary workflow specifically designed for the NOMAD 2024 binarized CT data, where metal is labelled as "True" and the air/pores are labelled as "False".

 Here an example image from a x-ray CT cross-section of a metal cylinder with voids will be used for demonstration.
 The segmented binary image contains pixel values where metal = 1 or True (white) and everything else = 0 or False (black)

-module, and are a key class of segmented data in the broader field of image processing.
+Semantic image stacks are one of the key data types used in the recon3d module, and are a key class of segmented data in the broader field of image processing.
 To perform statistical analyses on the metal or the pores independently for these images, we must convert binary image stacks to a semantic image stack, in which each separate constituent (air, metal, and porosity) is labelled with a unique integer label.
 In this way, semantic images group objects based on defined categories.
 Following the example above, the classes are labeled as air = 0 (black), metal = 1 (gray) and internal porosity = 2 (white).

-With recon3d installed in a virtual environment called .venv, the binary_to_semantic
+With recon3d installed in a virtual environment called .venv, the binary_to_semantic and semantic_to_binary functionality is provided as a command line interface.

-Contents of binary_to_semantic.yml
+Contents of binary_to_semantic.yml:

 cli_entry_points: